 This specialization is available to both on-campus and online students.
-It requires 6 credits in addition to the regular MHA curriculum (a total of 50 credits plus fieldwork).
-Students in this specialization are required to take HAD 517 - Global Health Management in place of the current 3-credit elective in the MHA program and two additional travel courses HAD 595 - South American Health Systems and HAD 596 - European Health Systems.
+It requires 3 specific courses (9 credits) but a minimum of 6 credits in addition to the regular MHA curriculum (a total of 50 or 53 credits plus fieldwork).
+Students in this specialization are required to take HAD 517- Global Health Management in place of the current 3-credit elective in the MHA program and two additional travel courses HAD 595-South American Health Systems and HAD 596- European Health Systems.
 In addition to tuition, students will be required to pay program/travel expenses associated with HAD 595 and HAD 596, which historically ranged from \$3300 - \$3500 per travel course.